-Objective: To assess the capacity to continuously plan and provide the supplies required to meet planned ENA implementation in the context of HIV&AIDS.
+Objective: To assess the capacity to continuously plan and provide the supplies required to meet planned ENA implementation.

-There is limited or no needs assessment or procurement plan for the supplies and equipment required for ENA in the context of HIV& AIDS program implementation.
-There is a documented reliable system for procuring and managing supplies which conforms to national guidelines for ENA in the context of HIV& AIDS program implementation.
+There is limited or no needs assessment or procurement plan for the supplies and equipment required for ENA program implementation.
+There is a documented reliable system for procuring and managing supplies which conforms to national guidelines for ENA implementation.
 There is an effective quality assurance process in place for product availability at appropriate contacts.
 Decisions about the procurements are consistently made based on analysis of data gathered and monitored through the system.
 All sites have a supply chain management system that fully ensures supply continuity.
 Tools and processes are regularly reviewed and updated and the logistics system can be used as a resource by other organizations.
 1 2 3 4